 The City of Alexandria is served by three major fixed route bus providers - DASH, Metrobus, and the Fairfax Connector.
 The DASH system provides bus service within and around the City and connects with Metrobus, Metrorail, Virginia Railway Express, and other local bus systems.
 DASH is operated by the Alexandria Transit Company, which is owned by the City of Alexandria.
-In 2021, DASH launched a newly redesigned bus network and expanded its fare free service from high school students and paratransit clients to all riders.
-DASH operates 13 routes and services approximately 700 stops throughout the City, making regional connections at all 4 Metrorail stations within the City as well as the Pentagon, Mark Center, and Shirlington Transit Centers.
-A fifth Metrorail station at Potomac Yard is under construction and will be served by both DASH and Metrobus service when it opens.
-DASH carries nearly 4 million passengers per year, and records upwards of 13,000 boardings on a typical weekday.
+In 2021, DASH eliminated fares on all routes for all passengers, and launched a newly redesigned bus network that provides more frequent, all-day service in key corridors across the City.
+As part of the transition to free fares, the City of Alexandria also eliminated fares for all high school students and paratransit clients.
+DASH operates 12 bus routes, including three with frequent all-day service running every 15 minutes or better.
+DASH serves approximately 600 stops throughout the City with connections to six Metrorail stations, including the Pentagon, and regional transit hubs at Mark Center and Shirlington.
+DASH carried more than 5.3 million passengers in FY 2024, and records upwards of 17,000 boardings on a typical weekday.
 WMATA operates Metrobus, which consists of approximately 270 routes and 11,000 bus stops throughout Virginia, Washington, D.C., and Maryland.
 The Fairfax Connector system provides bus service throughout Fairfax County as well as a few smaller areas of Alexandria and Arlington along their respective borders

 The City of Alexandria's free King Street Trolley transports residents, visitors, and those who work in Old Town between the King Street Metrorail Station and the Potomac River waterfront.
 The free trolley operates along the one-and-a-half-mile route seven days a week, providing access to accommodations, dining, entertainment, and shopping.
-The King Street Trolley currently serves over 1,200 weekday riders and over 1,600 weekend riders.
+The King Street Trolley carries up to 1,200 riders on a typical weekday, and up to 2,000 passengers on a typical Saturday or Sunday.